Technology and Social Change

 Enforcement: courts, social sanctions, reputation

-Institutions reduce uncertainty and transaction costs
+Institutions reduce uncertainty and transaction costs (the costs of negotiating, monitoring, and enforcing exchanges beyond the price itself)

 Two Institutional Archetypes (Acemoglu & Robinson, 2012)